deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 “Told you.”
 Bruuk allowed himself a certain satisfied swagger as he returned to his kitchen.
 “Yesterday and today, you had poached eggs and bacon.
 And some *really* low-quality meat fried in grease shortly before you came aboard.
 And---”

 “Alright, alright!”
-Wild laughed.
+Wilde laughed.
 “You know, I never get over just how long those scents linger.”

 “I have to get good and close and concentrate to pick up on old ones like that.
 But yeah.
 Humans tend to…*dominate* the nasal landscape.
 Though not as much as whoever that was you were hanging out with a few hours ago. *They* certainly don’t smell human…”